 The Miles Hall Foundation

-Mission: Support and protect families by educating communities about mental illness and by protecting those suffering with mental illness from excessive use of force by law enforcement.
+to support families by educating communities about mental illness and protect those impacted with mental illness from excessive use of force by law enforcement.

 On June 2nd 2019, our beautiful son Miles Hall was shot and killed by the Walnut Creek Police.